buhrmi/inertiax/README.md

 ### Context instead of imports

-Routers and page stores now exist at the Frame level (yes, an Inertia X app has multiple routers, one for each frame).
+Routers and page stores now exist at the Frame level.
 That means, that they are not globally exported anymore.
 Instead, they are saved in the Svelte context of each Frame:

 ```diff
 -import { router, page } from '@inertiajs/svelte'